USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 </div>

 <h4><span class="fa fa-check"></span> Do</h4>

-<h5>Only include content that the job seeker needs</h5>
+* Only include content that the job seeker needs.
-* Only include information about qualifications - don’t include background checks, job locations, etc.
+  * Only include qualifications - don’t include background checks, job locations, etc.
-* Use the language from the [OPM Qualifications Standards Handbook](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/), supplemented by the specific education and experience requirements identified for the position.
+  * Use the language from the [Office of Personnel Management Qualifications Standards Handbook](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/), supplemented by the specific education and experience requirements identified for the position.

-<h5>Organize the content logically</h5>
+* Organize the content logically
   * Use clear subheadings to separate qualifications that everyone needs vs. qualifications that are specific to each grade level.
   * Keep sentences short — break qualifications into separate sentences to make it easier to read.

-<h5>Write like you’re speaking to the job seeker</h5>
+* Write like you’re speaking to the job seeker.
   * Use language the job seeker knows—simpler is better!
 Refer to the [Plainlanguage.gov](http://www.plainlanguage.gov/) list of simple words and phrases.
   * Use the active voice—the active voice is concise, direct and makes the content easy to understand.
 An active voice sentence follows this order: subject + verb + object.
   * Use pronouns (i.e. address the audience as “you”, “your”) – this helps personalize the experience.
   * Avoid internal jargon and acronyms—if an acronym is necessary, spell it out the first time you use it.
   * Use "must" instead of "shall" when qualifications are required.
-For example, "You must have at least one year of experience...".
+For example, "You must have at least one year of experience.".

-<h4><span class="fa fa-times"></span> Do Not</h4>
+<h4><span class="fa fa-times"></span> Do not</h4>

 * Use dehumanizing terms like “incumbent”, "selectee", or “candidate”.

 #### Examples

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
-<h5>Using pronoun</h5>
+<h5>Use pronouns</h5>
 <span class="fa fa-times"></span> "The incumbent oversees..."

 <span class="fa fa-check"></span> "You will oversee..."
 </div>

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
-<h5>Use active voice instead of passive voice</h5>
+<h5>Use active voice rather than passive voice</h5>
 <span class="fa fa-times"></span> "The following information must be included in the application for it to be considered complete."

 <span class="fa fa-check"></span> "You must include the following information in your application."